top of page

 Genuine and Subsisting Relationship:

-In order to qualify for an extension visa the applicant will need to provide the Home Office with evidence their relationship continues to be or if applying for the first time as a UK partner they are in a genuine and sustaining relationship.
+In order to qualify for further leave to remain (FLR) visa the applicant will need to provide the Home Office with evidence their relationship continues to be or if applying for the first time as a UK partner they are in a genuine and sustaining relationship.
 UKVI make their decisions on whether a relationship is genuine and subsisting on a case-by-case basis, taking into account all evidence provided using balance of probability on both parties individual circumstances to make their decision.

-Factors UKVI may consider on 1st time & FLR extension applications:
+Factors UKVI may consider on 1st time & FLR extension visa applications:

 1. The length of their relationship;